MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Utility/ConvertFrom-Csv.md

 formatted by the PowerShell type formatting entries that format the non-CSV versions of the object type.

-In CSV format, each object is represented by a comma-separated list of the property values of the object.
+In CSV format, each object is represented by a character-separated list of the property values of the object.
 The property values are converted to strings (by using the **ToString()** method of the object), so they are represented by the name of the property value.
 This cmdlet does not export the methods of the object.